Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

    - System tester (stimulus source)
    - Stimulus: Testing Business Processor (dispatcher in particular) with requests
    - Artifact: Business Processor (Dispatcher)
-   - Response: Synthetic user data prepared, correctness of requests dispatching is checked on the data
+   - Response: Synthetic user data is prepared, the correctness of requests dispatching is checked on the data
    - Measure: Coverage of 100% known user requests with different rights and permissions in 3 man-months

 ### Scenario 2